The tables in the following sections describe all state transitions associated with XTI/TLI.

 The state tables describe the XTI/TLI state transitions.
 Each box contains the next state, given the current state (column) and the current event (row).
 An empty box is an invalid state/event combination.
 Each box can also have an action list.
 Actions must be done in the order specified in the box.

 You should understand the following when studying the state tables:

-t_close(3NSL) terminates an established connection for a connection-oriented transport provider.
+t_close() terminates an established connection for a connection-oriented transport provider.
 The connection termination will be either orderly or abortive, depending on the service type supported by the transport provider.
-See the t_getinfo(3NSL) man page.
+For more information, see the t_getinfo(3NSL) and t_close(3NSL) man pages.

 If a transport user issues a interface call out of sequence, the interface fails and t_errno is set to TOUTSTATE.
 The state does not change.

-The error codes TLOOK or TNODATA after t_connect(3NSL) can result in state changes.
+The error codes TLOOK or TNODATA after t_connect() can result in state changes.
 The state tables assume correct use of XTI/TLI.

 Any other transport error does not change the state, unless the man page for the interface says otherwise.

-Some of the state transitions listed in the tables below offer actions the transport user must take.
-Each action is represented by a digit derived from the list below:
+Some of the state transitions listed in the following tables offer actions the transport user must take.
+Each action is represented by a digit derived from the following list:

 Set the count of outstanding connect requests to zero